MECHTI1/ZincSight/README.md

 ZincSight
 =========

-A rapid and precise tool for large-scale zinc ion location prediction in proteins.
+Interpretable prediction of zinc ion location in proteins with ZincSight.
 The tool is optimized for high-throughput analyses while maintaining accuracy.

 ## Features